junxit/us-congress-bills-116/metadata.md

 - 2019-10-24 — Introduced in Senate
 - 2019-10-24 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2019-11-19 — Amendment SA 1247 agreed to in Senate by Unanimous Consent.
+- 2019-11-19 — Amendment SA 1247 proposed by Senator Merkley. (consideration: CR S6661; text: CR S6661) To include the Committee on Banking, Housing, and Urban Affairs of the Senate as part of the notification requirement.
+- 2019-11-19 — Amendment SA 1248 agreed to in Senate by Unanimous Consent.
+- 2019-11-19 — Amendment SA 1248 proposed by Senator Merkley. (consideration: CR S6661; text: CR S6661) To provide a one-year sunset.
+- 2019-11-19 — Measure laid before Senate by unanimous consent. (consideration: CR S6661)
+- 2019-11-19 — Passed Senate with amendments by Unanimous Consent. (text: CR S6661)
+- 2019-11-19 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(text: CR S6661)
+- 2019-11-19 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2019-11-19 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2019-11-19 — Senate amendment agreed to: Amendment SA 1247 agreed to in Senate by Unanimous Consent.
+- 2019-11-19 — Senate amendment agreed to: Amendment SA 1248 agreed to in Senate by Unanimous Consent.
+- 2019-11-19 — Senate amendment proposed (on the floor): Amendment SA 1247 proposed by Senator Merkley.
+- 2019-11-19 — Senate amendment proposed (on the floor): Amendment SA 1248 proposed by Senator Merkley.
+- 2019-11-19 — Senate amendment submitted
+- 2019-11-19 — Senate amendment submitted